atashpulatov/data-api-demo/README.md

 ### Content of this README:

-1. Prerequisites and installation
+- Prerequisites and installation
-1. Running tests
+- Running tests
+- Developer environment
-1. TODO
+- TODO

 README TODO: